 There are four sections that must be completed to qualify for an Award: Volunteering, Skills, Physical Recreation and Adventurous Journeys.
 These activities provide an opportunity for girls to acquire and develop skills, initiative and self-esteem which will help them become more confident and contributing members of the community.

-Participants design their own program by selecting activities they are interested in, setting their own goals and striving to achieve their own potential.
+Participants design their own programs by selecting activities they are interested in, setting their goals and striving to achieve their potential.
 The College organises opportunities during term time for girls to complete the practice and qualifying Adventurous Journeys for the award.
 These expeditions are a great experience and a lot of fun.
 The Award is complementary to many other activities that girls may already be doing as part of their sporting and co-curricular activities both within and external to the College, and helps to recognise their efforts and commitment in these areas.

 Duke of Edinburgh International Award Logo